talkable/talkable-docs/source/saas.rst

       },
       campaign_tags: ['default'], // OPTIONAL - Campaign tags used to target specific campaign for the offer
       iframe: { // REQUIRED - any valid HTML attributes can go in here
-        container: 'talkable-sa-container', // Tell Talkable where to insert the iframe (this is HTML id attribute value)
+        container: 'talkable-invite', // Tell Talkable where to insert the iframe (this is HTML id attribute value)
         width: '100%' // These are standard HTML attributes, feel free to add as many you need },
       responsive: true // OPTIONAL - fit iframe into any viewport (iframe height will be changed on window resize as well) which allows Talkable to make web pages responsive. 'false' disables it.